See

 Transduction of the HPV16 E6 gene into post-selection p16(-) HMEC produces common immortalization following crisis, bypassing conversion.
 These cells are not routinely distributed but can be made available.

-transduction with c-myc and/or shRNA to p16 (Garbe et al. in prep)
+3A) Lines derived following transduction with c-myc and/or shRNA to p16 (Garbe et al. 2014; Lee et al. submitted)

-Lines derived from cells following transduction with hTERT (Garbe et al. in prep)
+3B) Lines derived following transduction with hTERT (Garbe et al. 2014)

 184DTERT